MaximSt11/GrTr/README.md

 - Smart Cooldown: After a trade is closed (win or loss), the system activates an intelligent cooldown period for that specific trading pair.
 This prevents immediate re-entry into a volatile or uncertain market, helping to filter out market noise and avoid over-trading.

+- Dynamic Risk Governor: Automatically reduces the risk per trade based on the current drawdown from the high-water mark, protecting capital during losing streaks.

+- State Reconciliation & Position Rescue: A self-healing mechanism that periodically checks for discrepancies between the bot's state and the exchange.
+It can "rescue" and take control of orphaned positions to prevent uncontrolled losses.

 ---

 ## Installation